mustby/foundry-defi-stablecoin-f24/README.md

    1. Chainlink price feed
    2. Set a function to exchange ETH & BTC --> $$$
 2. Stability Mechanism (minting): Algorithmic (Decentralized)
-   1. People can only mind the stablecoin with enough collateral (coded)
+   1. People can only mint the stablecoin with enough collateral (coded)
 3. Collateral: Exogenous (Crypto)
    1. wETH (erc20 version)
    2. wBTC (erc20 version)

 - calculate health factor function
 - set health factor if debt is 0
-- Added a bunch of view function
+- Added a bunch of view functions

 1. What are our invariants/properties?
 (To write stateful and stateless fuzz tests)